Mathilda Batlayeri Airport

-The airport currently has a single taxiway measuring 110 m x 15 m and an apron measuring 152 m x 75 m.
-The current terminal has an area measuring 1,440 m2.
-In the master plan, the airport terminal would be expanded to 4,000 m2 and on the next phase it would be expanded further to 7,000 m2.
-The airport's apron and taxiway would also be widened to accommodate larger aircraft.
+The airport currently has two taxiways, each with an area of 2,530 m², and an apron with an area of 1,500 m², which can accommodate three ATR-72 aircraft.
+The terminal has an area of 1,440 m².
+According to the master plan, the terminal will be expanded to 4,000 m², with a further expansion to 7,000 m² in the next phase.
+The apron and taxiways will also be widened to accommodate larger aircraft.
+It served 19,000 passengers in 2024.

 Facilities

 The airport resides at an elevation of 125 m above mean sea level.
-It has one runway with an unknown designation with an asphalt surface measuring 1.850 m x 30 m (5384 ft × 98 ft).
+It has one runway with an unknown designation with an asphalt surface measuring 2.300 m x 30 m.

 Airlines and destinations

 The following destinations are served from Mathilda Batlayeri Airport: